pianorockcover/poc-ai/readme.md

 Default limit is `3`, max is `1000`

-5. Result will be stored to result.csv
+5. Result will be stored to `result.csv` file

 ## Data

-- raw-data.json - scrapped table from mongodb
+- raw-data.json - data dump from the prod scrapped mongodb table
-- texts.json - cleared descriptions array
+- texts.json - clean descriptions array

-`parse.js` - Script to format raw data to texts.json
+`parse.js` - Script to clear raw data and save to texts.json